freebsd/freebsd-src/docs/CommandGuide/llc.rst

 .. option:: --regalloc=<allocator>

  Specify the register allocator to use.
-The default ``allocator`` is *local*.
  Valid register allocators are:

- *simple*
+ *basic*

-  Very simple "always spill" register allocator
+  Basic register allocator.

- *local*
+ *fast*

-  Local register allocator
+  Fast register allocator.
+It is the default for unoptimized code.

- *linearscan*
+ *greedy*

-  Linear scan global register allocator
+  Greedy register allocator.
+It is the default for optimized code.

- *iterativescan*
+ *pbqp*

-  Iterative scan global register allocator
+  Register allocator based on 'Partitioned Boolean Quadratic Programming'.

 .. option:: --spiller=<spiller>